 A lot of people might ask if tipping is as big of a deal in Canada as it is in the U.S and we can tell you that it is.

 Unlike the U.S, where service workers rely on tips to subsidise their minimum wage, tipping in Canada is not compulsory as people here are paid higher minimum wages.
 This doesn't mean tipping isn't expected though.

 It's fair to say that as a nation, Canadians pride themselves on their great manners and friendly attitude, especially in the service industries.
 By tipping poorly or not at all, say after a meal, you'd be telling the server that you received poor service and were massively dissatisfied, which is seen as a tad insulting.

 Generally, 15-20% is a good benchmark, especially when it comes to restaurants.
 Hotel staff such as concierge, housekeeping and valet would also expect to be tipped, while 10% is a good guide for taxis.

-If you see a tips jar on the counter on a shop, it's worth mentioning that these are not expected in the slightest, though a great place to donate your loose change.
+If you see a tips jar on the counter on a shop, these are not expected in the slightest, though a great place to leave your loose change.

 What's the weather in Vancouver like?

-There's a reason Vancouver is fondly referred to as Raincouver - but don't let that deter you!
+There's a reason Vancouver is sometimes referred to as 'Raincouver' - but don't let that deter you!
 Vancouver has nice warm summers and mild (if not rainy!) winters - though if you get out of the city to Grouse Mountain you'll be sure to find snow!